 5. Do something calming.
 What do you enjoy that calms you down?
 For many people, it can be the “get moving” activity discussed above.
 But it could also be taking a nap, or a bath, or reading, or having sex (which can also be considered a “get moving” activity if you do it for longer than 5 minutes).
 Other people are calmed by housework or yard work.
 Some people like to meditate, or take a nature walk.
 Find your calming activity and try to do it each day.

 6. Simplify your finances.
-Finances can be a drain on your energy and a major stressor.
+Finances can be a drain on your energy and a major source of stress in your life.
 If that’s true with you, figure out ways to simplify things.
 Automate savings and bill payments and debt payments.
-Spend less by going shopping (at malls or online) much less.
+Spend less by shopping less.
 Find ways to have fun that don’t involve spending money.

 8. Get creative.
-Throwing yourself into a creative activity is another great way to de-stress and to prevent stress.
+Throwing yourself into a creative activity is another great way to reduce stress.
 I like writing, but others like to paint or play music or sketch or make pottery or do interior design or build things.

 9. Declutter.
 This is a favorite of mine.
 I like to take 20-30 minutes and just go through a room, getting rid of stuff we don’t use or need anymore.
 I look around at anything that’s cluttering up a room, and get rid of it or find a better place for it.
 When I’m done, I have a nice, peaceful environment for work, play, and living.
 Do this a little at a time — it can be one of your “fun activities”.